WHERE WE HELPPractical workflow improvement for Canadian SMBs

 Operating Architecture

-Add shared memory, orchestration, and governance when the business is ready.
+Add shared context, coordination, and oversight when the business is ready.

 L_SYSTEM_OUTPUTS